clclab/clc-labs/lab-2-simulated-evolution-and-evolutionary-game-theory/lab-2.md

     }
     \end{verbatim}

-    Note that comments in \texttt{R} are preceded by the character \#, everything following that character is not interpreted by the interpreter.
+    Note that \texttt{R} ignores everything that follows the character \#.
+In programming terms, these texts are called \textit{comments}.

     \ask What is the highest possible fitness a member of this population can have?
     \action Compute the mean fitness of your population by using \verb|mean(fitness)|.